PTDC’s Remarkable Achievements Highlighted In Promoting Country’s Tourism - UrduPoint

 PTDC’s Remarkable Achievements Highlighted In Promoting Country’s Tourism

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Nov, 2023) The Pakistan Tourism Development Corporation (PTDC) has made remarkable achievements in the tourism industry and its promotion by marketing country’s natural landscape, history, culture and archeological sites being providing facilities to tourists.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Nov, 2023) The Pakistan Tourism Development Corporation (PTDC) has made remarkable achievements in the tourism industry and its promotion by marketing country’s natural landscape, history, culture and archaeological sites being providing facilities to tourists.

 Taking to APP, the PTDC official said that the corporation was working effectively according the vision to develop the tourism sector as a national priority in a sustainable and acceptable manner, taking full advantage of regional and international trends and developments.